JamesW6/Music-Manager/README.md

 3. Choose playlist to download

 ## Tips
-* You can write an alias to this script by executing `alias music_mover=/PATH/TO/DIRECTORY/music_mover`
+* You can write an alias to this script by executing `alias music_mover=/PATH/TO/DIRECTORY/music_mover` this will save you the time of cding into the directory everytime you want to run it

 ## Disclaimer
 This script uses a web scraper, use at your own risk, especially with youtube